 I ate some food and continued to explore the booths.
 I saw a barn labeled Senior Storytelling, so I stood in the back of the crowded room and tried to listen.
 Some were good, and some were not so good at telling stories.
 But then this senior walked to the microphone and read a poem about love.
 He said, “Love is a tickling in the heart you can’t scratch.”
 It was a sweet reading.

-I drove back to my Airbnb and started to pack up because I had a very early morning flight to Denver, Colorado so I could attend two weddings.
+I drove back to my Airbnb and started to pack up because I had a very early morning flight to Denver, Colorado, to attend two weddings.
 I have a friend who lives in Anchorage, but she was out of town while I was there.
-I needed somewhere to keep my car while I was gone and she put me in contact with her friend, Amanda.
+I needed somewhere to keep my car while I was gone, and she put me in contact with her friend, Amanda.

 I drove my car to Amanda’s house that evening and she offered to drive me back to my Airbnb while her 20-month-old twins fell asleep in the car.
 When I arrived, she gave me the medications I had shipped to her house since I didn’t have an address.
 She was so generous to do all of this for me considering I had just met her.
 Her husband stayed home and watched their son who was around six years old and his friend who was staying the night.
 Amanda loaded up the twins and we headed to my Airbnb, hoping they’d fall asleep.